dwheelerau/camera-trap-tools/README.md

 ## Running an automation pipeline based on MS Megadetector
 The goal of this pipeline is to automate the classification of camera trap image data into false and true triggers.

-1. Run the megadetector batch script from the git repo.
+1. Run the megadetector batch script from the git repo [ToDo].

 The megadetector repo describes installation.
 The basic structure of the batch command is as follows.